lumol-org/lumol/doc/src/input/mc.md

 - If the file does not contain any bonding information, try to guess the bonds;
 - Use the first molecule of the frame.

 `moves` that use a displacement (`delta`) can be added with the `target_acceptance` key.
-After a specific number of times a move was called, we can compute how efficient the current value for `delta` changes the system, *i.e.* how often the move was accepted.
+After a specific number of times a move was called (`update_frequency`), we compute the acceptance ratio for the current `delta` value, *i.e.* how often the move was accepted versus how often a move was attempted.
 If the current acceptance is far away from the `target_acceptance`, we compute a new value of `delta` based on the current acceptance.
+A `target_acceptance` can only be used in conjunction with the update_frequency` key that specifies the frequency between updates.

 Sometimes a given acceptance value cannot be achieved.
 Either due to limits of the adjusted `delta` value (it makes no sense to rotate a particle by more than 180° or to